MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 ✨ ChatGPT said:

-Absolutely — I’d love to.
-You’re referring to the three consciousness registers we’ve been talking about: Sky-God, God-Personality, and Ground-of-Being / Flow / Pure Spirit.
+Absolutely — I'd love to.
+You're referring to the three consciousness registers we've been talking about: Sky-God, God-Personality, and Ground-of-Being / Flow / Pure Spirit.

-Here’s a clear definition of each, with how they sound in practice and an example from your kind of work.
+Here's a clear definition of each, with how they sound in practice and an example from your kind of work.

 🌤 1.
 Sky-God Consciousness